 When beginning a new project or the system has been powered down, an airwave calibration must be performed.
-This process involves rotating the sensors or pivoting the cart in a manner that lifts the sensors a minimum of 2-feet off the ground.
+This process involves rotating the sensors or pivoting the cart in a manner that lifts the sensors a minimum of 2 ft off the ground.
 If the airwave calibration is required, the software will automatically initiate the calibration window.
 The airwave calibration methodology is as follows:

 - 1. If airwave and metal plate calibration are required, the software will notify the user and automatically initiate the process when the "Collet Data" is selected from the survey file window. - 2.
-The sensor warm up will begin.
+The sensor warm-up will begin.
 The warm up process takes approximately 10 minutes.
 The warm-up progress is shown in the progress bar.
-If warm up is unsuccessful, the sensors may be too cold.
-Reattempt warm up in heated environment. - 3.
+If the system has been used to collect files within the past 20 minutes, the warm-up time will be less than 10 minutes. - 3.
 When the sensors are ready for calibration, the "Air" button will turn green (Figure 11).
 The air measurement requires that all the sensors be lifted at least 2 ft off the ground.
 To accomplish this lift, untighten the large metal thumb screw and lift the sensor arm up to about a 45-degree angle, then retighten.
 (Figure 12).